 What will happen to my library account?
 Do I need to do anything?
 Do I need to return books?

 Your current Library Search account will become a UC Library Search account.
-You don’t have to take any action unless you have bookmarked items in Search.
-(More on that below.)
 Any checked-out items will automatically be transferred to your new UC Library Search account on the launch date of July 27, 2021.

 Will I need to create a new library account?

-To keep personal saved lists, sign into your Melvyl account before July 27 and select “My Personal Lists” from the drop down menu.
-Email your lists to yourself or export them into citation management software.
+To access personal saved lists, sign in to your old Melvyl account in Worldcat Discovery and select “My Personal Lists” from the drop-down menu.
+From here, you can email your lists to yourself.

 To capture saved searches, click on the “Saved Searches” link in the gray menu bar and make a note of your search terms.

-What will happen to links to books in Library Search I’ve added to my syllabus and Canvas site?
+What happened to links to books in Library Search I’ve added to my syllabus and Canvas site?